code-423n4/2023-07-chainlink/README.md

 reverting if insufficient gas is supplied.

 The `CallProxy` is not expected to be used with contracts that could `SELFDESTRUCT`.
-It thus has no `EXTCODESIZE`-check prior to making a call, we expect it to be configured correctly (i.e. pointing to a real `RBACTimelock`) on deployment.
+It thus has no `EXTCODESIZE`-check prior to making a call.
+We expect it to be configured correctly (i.e. pointing to a real `RBACTimelock`) on deployment.

 ### `ManyChainMultiSig` Considerations